Installer Directory

 • Do you own the solar panels outright or are you leasing the roof space to someone else?

-• Was the installation done by an accredited company, and does it meet the Council of Mortgage Lenders (CML) guidelines?
+• Was the installation done by an accredited company, and does it meet the Council of Mortgage Lenders (CML) guidelines (now overseen by UK Finance)?

 • Were all the appropriate installation certificates obtained when the installation was complete?